RINDE ECKERT is a writer, composer, librettist, musician, performer and director.

 A Beth Morrison Production, the new music-theatre work Aging Magician uses a composite of sonic and visual elements to guide a man entering his final stages of life to the fantastical world of Coney Island.
 Composed by Paola Prestini with libretto by Rinde Eckert, design and direction by Julian Crouch, instrument design by Mark Stewart, and projection design by S. Katy Tucker, Aging Magician combines music, theatre, puppetry, instrument making, and scenic design to create an enduring work for the stage.
 Performances have been at Mass MOCA, the Walker Arts Center and the Krannert Center for the Performing Arts at the University of Illinois.
 The productions goes to Arizona State University in February 2017 and runs for two weeks at New York City’s New Victory Theater in March.

 The Kronos Quartet’s production of composer Jonathan Berger’s monodrama My Lai was written for singer-actor Rinde Eckert, master Vietnamese musician Van Ahn Vo and the Kronos Quartet.
-The work debuted at Stanford University and the Harris Theater in Chicago in 2015-2016, and will be part of the 2017 BAM Next Wave Festival.
+The work debuted at Stanford University and the Harris Theater in Chicago in 2015-2016.

 Rinde has taught